 - C-1 Timing: Provide the proposed schedule for the project, and identify any time constraints. - C-2 Access Route: Describe the access route for all building materials required for the proposed development.
-Also, describe the detour access route proposed for ferry traffic and bridge traffic during the various phases of construction. - C-3 Construction Methods: Describe the methods used to build the bridge, abutments and detour access roads. - C-4 Operations: Describe the operations in terms of timing, traffic volumes on the river and on the Highway.
-Also, describe the operations in terms of employees,
+Also, describe the detour access route proposed for ferry traffic and bridge traffic during the various phases of construction, including any highway realignment activities. - C-3 Construction Methods: Describe the methods used to build the bridge, abutments and detour access roads. - C-4 Operations: Describe the operations in terms of timing, traffic volumes on the river and on the Highway.
+Also, describe the operations in terms of employees, contractors, schedules and worker accommodations. - C-5 Maintenance Requirements: Describe the projected maintenance requirements for the bridge, both short and long term.
+Include the physical nature of predicted maintenance activities as well as their frequency and potential environmental impacts.
+(For example: will icing on the bridge result in the requirement for chemical control measures?) - C-6 Waste Management: Give a description of the proposed waste management plans and sites. - C-7 Accidents and Malfunctions: List any possible accidents or malfunctions that may occur and describe the procedures to be followed in such instances (include the probability, potential magnitude and potential environmental impacts of any such accidents or malfunctions).
+Do proposed contingency plans include an alternative system of transport in the event that the bridge is closed to traffic for a long period of time due to structural damage? - C-8 Abandonment and Restoration: Describe the plans for abandonment and restoration, including the construction site, detour access roads, ferry landings and the river bottom.
+Include plans for long term monitoring, maintenance and remediation. - C-9 Airphotos and Drawings: Include a plan view drawing, to scale, of the proposed development superimposed on an airphoto or satellite image of the site.
+Also include an elevation view drawing, to scale, of the proposed development. - C-10 Other: Desacribe any other relevant proposed activities or development components. - C-11 Modifications: Provide details of any changes or modifications to the development description as presented in the Preliminary Screening phase that may occur throughout the EA phase.
+This information should be provided on an ongoing basis.

-- contractors, schedules and worker accommodations. - C-5 Waste Management: Give a description of your proposed waste management plans. - C-6 Accidents and Malfunctions: List any possible accidents or malfunctions that may occur and describe the procedures to be followed in such instances (include the probability, potential magnitude and potential environmental impacts of any such accidents or malfunctions). - C-7 Abandonment and Restoration: Describe your plans for abandonment and restoration, including the construction site and detour access roads.
-Include any plans for long term monitoring. - C-8 Airphotos and Drawings: Include a plan view drawing, to scale, of the proposed development superimposed on an airphoto or satellite image of the site.
-Also include an elevation view drawing, to scale, of the proposed development. - C-9 Other: Any other relevant proposed activities or development components. - D Effects of the Physical Environment: This section pertains to potential changes to the development, e.g. timing or alternative methods, caused by the environment. - D-1 Description of Effects: List and describe all effects that the environment may have on your development (e.g. effects of ice movements in the Mackenzie River). - D-2 Changes to Development: List and describe any changes or modifications to your proposed development that may be caused by the environment (e.g. late river ice break-up, flooding). - Alternatives: Provide an explanation of alternatives to the various parts of the development where appropriate alternatives are possible.
-This discussion shall include, but is not limited to, development timing and a description of potential environmental impacts that were considered when evaluating and selecting alternatives (e.g. why were certain types of equipment selected, why will the bridge spans be hauled by barge to the site etc.) - F Regulatory Regime: Provide a table summarizing relevant licenses, permits or other authorizations required for the proposed development.
+- D Effects of the Physical Environment: This section pertains to potential changes to the development, e.g. timing or alternative methods, caused by the environment. - D-1 Description of Effects: List and describe all effects that the environment may have on your development (e.g. effects of ice movements in the Mackenzie River) - D-2 Changes to Development: List and describe any changes or modifications to your proposed development that may be caused by the environment (e.g. late river ice break-up, flooding). - Alternatives: Provide an explanation of alternatives to the various parts of the development where appropriate alternatives are possible.
+This discussion shall include, but is not limited to, development timing and a description of potential environmental impacts that were considered when evaluating and selecting alternatives (e.g. why were certain types of equipment selected, why will the bridge spans be hauled by barge to the site etc.).
+Include consideration of environmental impacts from the current ferry system, and construction and operation of winter ice road crossing. - Regulatory Regime: Provide a table summarizing relevant licenses, permits or other authorizations required for the proposed development.
+Also include a summary of land ownership and the present state of each license or authorization required.